-Lowell HS math teacher on leave for allegations of fat-shaming, sexist questions on tests
+Lowell HS teacher under investigation for allegations of fat-shaming, sexist questions on tests

-SAN FRANCISCO - A math teacher at Lowell High School in San Francisco was placed on indefinite leave Monday after administrators found out he was giving his students questions about "fat kids" and the financial cost of dating girls based on their weight or their looks.
+SAN FRANCISCO - A math teacher at Lowell High School in San Francisco is under investigation after administrators found out he was giving his students questions about "fat kids" and the financial cost of dating girls based on their weight or their looks.

 "The amount of money you spend on a date varies inversely to how much they weigh.
 A typical girl that weighs 120 lbs.
 Will cost you $55.